RichardJJG/docs/docs/eventing/samples/ping-source/index.md

   }
 ```

-If you created a PingSource with binary data, you should also see the following:
+If you created a PingSource with binary data, you also see the following:

 ```shell
 ☁️  cloudevents.Event